THE INDEPENDENT VOICE OF THE VISUAL ARTS

 The COVID-19 pandemic and ensuing economic collapse has, more than anything, proven society does exist and that we do live together.
 Our mutual dependence on each other is critical to our survival in the face of a society and government that have been appropriated by neoliberal market forces.
 The crisis has shown that people will react and fight back if they are forced to live as atomized cogs in a vast market system that casts them aside when their “asset value” becomes negligible.
 Social organizing, rent strikes, workers strikes, mutual aid, and massive protest movements are all proof that in spite of 40 years of brainwashing, society still exists.
 The most important and historic social movement of our time is the Black Lives Matter protest movement—an organic and spontaneous uprising that formed in reaction to racist police murders and rampant inequality.
 Now the existence of the “social” reasserts itself as a powerful force, shown by the interracial solidarity between whites and people of color.

 Neoliberalism’s attempt to erase historical consciousness is starting to lose its hold.
-Bernie Sander’s runs for the presidency based on a democratic socialist platform in 2016 and 2020 organized an active movement educated in progressive and socialist history.
+Bernie Sander’s runs for the presidency based on a democratic socialist platform in 2016 and 2020 organized an active movement educated in progressive and socialist history that has long been supressed.
 Activists are determined to dismantle the neoliberal order—to de-commodify the criminal justice system, policing, healthcare, housing, education, and the environment.
 Now there is talk of universal basic income, Medicare-For-All, canceling student debt, free public universities and colleges, and a Green New Deal jobs program, all of which threaten to break neoliberalism’s authoritarian “spell.”
 While the ever-escalating stock market, Mitch McConnell, and billionaires cry out, “There is no alternative,” millions in the streets yell, “Another world is possible!” ■

 Diane Thodos is an artist and art critic who lives in Evanston, Illinois.
 She is the recipient of a Pollock-Krasner Grant in 2002 and is a student of Jackson Pollock’s teacher, Stanley William Hayter.
 Her art has been exhibited and collected internationally in museums and galleries in New York, Germany, France, Mexico, Chicago, Philadelphia, and Milwaukee.
 Her work is most deeply informed by the Modernist art movements of German expressionism and American abstract expressionism.
 For more information visit www.dianethodos.com.